ViktorGyorgy/DrawTogether/Readme.md

 # Functionalities
 - **Lobby**: players could create lobbies, the lobby creator can change the game mode.
 - **Drawing board**: Made with Canvas API for responsiveness, if users wanted they could upload a photo to the drawing board first, then do some finishing touches in the drawing board.
-- **Auth**: signup, login, forgot password (email sent with one-use link).
+- **Auth**: sign-up, login,sign-out, forgot password (email sent with one-use link).
 The WebSocket (WS) was only created after the user signed in, the authentication for the WS connection was made during the handshake phase, a JWT token was saved in the user's cookies.
-- **Metrics**: some fun stats about the user.
+- **Automatic login**: if someone has already logged in (and didn't sign out), the user skipped the log in page and went to the main page automatically
 - **Voting**: players could vote, also could see a zoomed in version of the image (made with Modals).